-A Madagascar safari is a unique experience – even within the contact of a myriad of memorable experiences in Africa.
-Over the years we’ve noticed that there are some common misconceptions about Madagascar which I’d like to address.
+A Madagascar tour or safari is a unique experience – even within the contact of a myriad of memorable experiences in Africa.
+Over the years we’ve noticed that there are some common misconceptions about Madagascar which I’ll address in this article.

-Madagascar is not for everyone… if you really like good quality accommodation, expect a holiday to unfold exactly as the brochure says and have difficulty coping with change, then perhaps a Madagascar safari is not for you.
+Madagascar is not for everyone.
+If you really like good quality accommodation, expect a holiday to unfold exactly as the brochure says and have difficulty coping with change, then perhaps a Madagascar tour is not for you.

 However if you have a spirit of adventure.
 Welcome the unexpected, and are willing to accept some irritations and rustic conditions.
-Then Madagascar with its pristine flora and extra-ordinary wildlife, could be the perfect holiday for you.
-We recommend that you visit at least two, and preferably three, of its distinct climatic and floral zones to get the most out of Madagascar.
+Then Madagascar with its pristine flora and extra-ordinary wildlife, could be the perfect safari holiday for you.
+We recommend that you visit at least two to three of its distinct climatic & floral zones to get the most from a Madagascar tour.

 Type of accommodation in Madagascar